DouglasUrner/ShopNotes/machines/router.md

 There are two ways to machine the front and back: *blind,* where the face of the front (or back) covers the endgrain of the sides, and *through* where the endgrain is exposed.
 For through joints only one stock thickness is possible (roughly the cutting height (CH).

+* **Jeseda ???-512:** Cuts a 10.5 mm through joint.
+For 12 mm stock setting the cutter to take exactly the depth of the stock (maybe leaving < 0.1 mm) and taking two passes with the second on a shim of about 0.7 mm (the cardboard backing from a legal pad) without changing the exposure of the bit produces a nicely fitting through joint.
 * CMT: 855.502.11 & 855.508.11 - [CMT instructions](https://www.cmtorangetools.com/downloads/5716/273/143_352_how_to_make_drawers.pdf) (photos are too small and/or out of focus).
 * Infinity: 55-512, 1 3/4" CD, 1/2" CH, < 18,000 rpm - [download instructions](https://www.infinitytools.com/fileuploader/download/download/?d=0&file=custom%2Fupload%2FFile-1443023036.pdf)
 * Whiteside: 3347, 1" / 3/4" CD (large/small diameters), 17/32" CH, 5/16" minimum vertical depth of cut, < 18,000 rpm - [Whiteside instructions from Highland Woodworking](https://www.highlandwoodworking.com/library/manuals/whiteside/WhitesideDrawerLockInstructions.pdf)